johniansdevops/NexaCare-User-Dashboard/README.md

-# Mediva AI - Healthcare Platform
+# NexaCare - Healthcare Platform

 ## 🎯 Overview

-Mediva AI is an AI-powered healthcare platform that bridges the gap between patients and healthcare providers through intelligent automation, seamless communication, and data-driven insights.
+NexaCare is an AI-powered healthcare platform that bridges the gap between patients and healthcare providers through intelligent automation, seamless communication, and data-driven insights.
 Built with Claude Haiku 3.5 for advanced AI capabilities and modern web technologies.

 ## 🚀 Features